 Additionally, pedestrian-scale lighting is recommended on trail portions of this corridor.

-Life Sciences Center to Shady Grove
+Life Sciences Center to Shady Grove Metro

-The Life Sciences Center to Shady Grove Breezeway connects the Life Sciences Center to the Shady Grove Metrorail station area and consists of a sidepath.
+The Life Sciences Center to Shady Grove Breezeway connects Key West Avenue to the Shady Grove Access Road and consists of a sidepath.